 - Pha Pa Cave (Pa Fa) – Khammouane.
 In 2004 in this previously unexplored cave have been found 229 ancient, more than 600 years old statues of Buddha.
 Entrance in the cave leads from the lower part (but not base) of 200 m high cliff.

 - Viengxay Caves – Houaphanh.
-Group of some 480 limestone caves which served as shelter for up to 23,000 people including communist leaders during the bombardment in 1960ies – 1970ies.
+Group of some 480 limestone caves which served as shelter for up to 23,000 people including communist leaders during the bombardment in the 1960s – 1970s.
 This area has high scentic beauty.

 - Khone Falls (Chutes de Khone) - Champassack.
 At 10,783 metres, this is the widest waterfall in world.
 The total height of the cascade is 21 metres.

 - Kuang Si Falls (Kwangsi) – Luang Prabang.
-Waterfalls over travertine formations forming numerous blue pools.
-The total height of cascade is 60 - 50 m.
+Waterfalls over tufa formations forming numerous blue pools.
+The total height of cascades is 60 - 50 m.